 Your knowledge and skills are the only assets you have to pursue a career.
 No matter how good your educational institution is, it is finally the experience that you as a student gain that shall help you pursue a career of your choice.
 Your performance in school is not sufficient to judge how well you shall perform if you take up a particular course at the postsecondary level.
 This is because school assessment pertains to the syllabus covered in class and can be subjective.
 It is affected by your background, your locality, the standard of education in your school etc. Hence, it fails to be an efficient and reliable measure of your capabilities.

-ASSET Test FormatThere are two types of ASSET tests.
+ASSET Test FormatThese tests are of 2 types.
 The Basic Skills Tests are primary and measure your capabilities in writing, reading and numerical calculations.
 The Advanced Mathematics Tests measure your capabilities in subjects like geometry and algebra related with advanced level mathematics.

-- There are only multiple-choice test items administered in ASSET.
+- There are only multiple-choice test items administered.

 - Each test lasts for 25 minutes.